|

 very small Herkimer diamonds, often microscopic

-Late druze: This is the most common druze in the district and it doesn't form a thick rock contact, but it has a thin contact "rind" (probably responsible for waht is calles "snowball druze").
-This druze is generally clear to smoky, pyramidal (little mountains) or prismatic (longer crystals).
-Often it has black inclusions and sometimes appears all black.
+Late druze: This is the most common druze in the district and it doesn't form a thick rock contact, but it has a thin contact "rind" (probably responsible for what is called "snowball druze").
+This druze is generally clear to smoky, pyramidal (little mountains).
+Often it has black inclusions.

-Early druze: This white druze often forms the base for the late druze.
+Early druze: This white druze, pyramidal, often forms the base for the later druze episodes.
 It is characterized by having a rock contact "rind" that is a clearly visible, often with microsopic laminations.

 Baby floater druze: This is a coating of small to microscopic Herkimer diamonds.
 It has almost no contact "rind" with the host rock.
-This druze is probably more common in the district than has been realized previously.
-It is found over the top of, and mixed in with, the late druze.
+This druze is probably more common in the district than has been realized previously, but weathering has made it hard to find.
+It is found over the top of, and mixed in with, the late prismatic druze.
 It is also found as inclusions in Herkimer diamonds, sometimes with "melted" edges.
 The fact that it is absent in some larger crystal pockets may be due to weathering, as these tiny crystals are found in the "screened mud" of most pockets.
 It is likely that there is a close association of this baby floater phase with the formation of Herkimer diamonds.

 First calcite: This is the most common calcite in the district.
 The difficulty is that the typical "nailhead" (disk shapped) form can be modified.
 Only part of the disk may appear, looking at just the edge of the crystal.
 It can be elongated out from the middle of the crystal, making a fatter disc, and sometimes it can be stretched making elongated prismatic crystals.
 First calcite as rhombs seems to be more rare for the district.
 Scalenohedrons are very rare.

-Prismatic quartz: This phase seems to occur in every Herkimer mine the district, but it has a large variation from mine to mine.
-It frequently has black inclusions, and sometimes brown film over phantoms.
+Prismatic druze quartz: This phase seems to occur in every Herkimer mine the district, but it has a large variation from mine to mine.
+It frequently has black inclusions, and sometimes a brown film over phantoms.
 It can also show zonation on cross-section or have a Herkimer diamond growth over the top, making a scepter.
 This prismatic druze does occur interwined with the Baby floater druze at Ace of Diamonds where the earlier druze is absent.
+This reults in a unique looking druze.
 As with the Baby floater druze there is almost no contact rind.
-Some times this phase alters the previous quartz phases.
+Some times this phase alters the previous quartz phases and may include hydrothermal alteration (like at the TCR location) that leaches the host rock turning it into a very light rock that is only a skeleton of quartz veins.

 Web page author - W. David Hoisington, Ph.D.